Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time Projection Chambers: Results and Discussion

 \subsection{Impact of Diffusion on Calibration}

-The d$E$/d$x$ distributions changing as a function of drift time has implications for how LArTPCs are calibrated.
+The d$Q$/d$x$ distributions changing as a function of drift time has implications for how LArTPCs are calibrated.
 Current calibration techniques for LArTPCs primarily use cosmic ray muons as calibration sources.
-The median and most probable value (MPV) of d$E$/d$x$ distributions are used rather than the mean to be more robust against the effect of delta rays which might overlay the tracks \cite{MicroBooNE:2019efx,DUNE:2020cqd}.
-Because diffusion acts to move the distributions closer to the mean, and because the distribution is Landau-shaped, the median and MPV both move to higher d$E$/d$x$ values as a function of drift time.
+The median and most probable value (MPV) of d$Q$/d$x$ distributions are used rather than the mean to be more robust against the effect of delta rays which might overlay the tracks \cite{MicroBooNE:2019efx,DUNE:2020cqd}, and other reconstruction pathologies.
+Because diffusion acts to move the distributions closer to the mean, and because the distribution is non-Gaussian with a tail to high d$Q$/d$x$ values, the median and MPV both move to higher d$Q$/d$x$ values as a function of drift time.
 Using an idealized sample of muons, we can see the effects of the bias in table \ref{table:meanmeddedxvals} (shown graphically in figure \ref{fig:biasplot}).
-The mean values of d$E$/d$x$ after diffusion do not change when compared to the same distributions pre-diffusion, however the median and MPV values change significantly, with a bias of over 5\% for the those depositions with the longest drift times considered.
-We have also studied muons generated at 30 (60) degrees to the wire plane and found that the bias due to diffusion remained approximately constant.
+The mean values of d$Q$/d$x$ after diffusion do not change when compared to the same distributions pre-diffusion, however the median and MPV values change significantly, with a bias of $\sim5$\% in MPV for the those depositions with the longest drift times considered.
+We have also studied muons generated at thirty (sixty) degrees to the plane and found that the bias due to diffusion remained approximately constant.
 There is an additional bias of 1.9\% (3.3\%) incurred from the increased width of material the muon travels through for each detection region for these angular samples.
+We note here that the bias we report is dependent on the values of the diffusion and recombination parameters chosen for the simulation and should be used only as an example of the effect.